DIOEK/COHORT-HTB/README.md

     height: 100vh;
     margin: 0;">
 ```
 If we check for http://0.0.0.0:8888/api/version, we get the answer for 0.20.4.
 Always check vor the api directories.
 If we google marimo version 0.20.4 cve we can find this https://github.com/Nxploited/CVE-2026-39987.
-This CVE can lead to RCE but we cant reach marimo from outside, yet.
+This CVE can lead to RCE but we cant reach marimo from outside yet.
 After exploring some more I found that port http://0.0.0.0:80/status can be acessed:

 ```bash